 Step 4: Time for the Sides and Seats

 - This next step can be done the following day.
 Place the second cleat on the back of the boat with the same steps before.
 Once finished, you can now start placing the sides on the offsets you marked at the edges.
 Regardless of the design and arches you choose, always dry-fit it first so you can make any corrections in the measurements.
-Place the glue then use a clamp as you’re setting the sides in place to help secure them in place.
+Place the glue then use a clamp as you’re setting the sides to help secure them.
 Just like earlier, wipe away any excess glue that foams out.

 Step 5: Cleaning, Customizations, and Finishing Touches